SmallAcademy/local-iot-gardening-station/README.md

 # Gardening Station

 A smart device connected to a plant, which measures the soil moisture level, the ambient temperature and humidity and based on the data collected it waters the plant to meet its needs.
-The data is published online and a web interface allows direct interaction with the gardening station.

 ![](medias/IMG_9961.jpg)
 ![](medias/IMG_9969.jpg)